kflorko/movementstats_review/README.md

 # movementstats_review

-This repository contains the data and code from "*Statistical methods for species-habitat association using animal movement data*".
+This repository contains the data and code from "*A comparison of statistical models used to characterize species-habitat associations with movement data*".